Laidout/laidout/README.md

         git clone https://github.com/Laidout/laidout.git

 2. Laidout is currently built upon its own custom gui library called the Laxkit (http://github.com/Laidout/laxkit).

-   Enter the laidout directory and get the Laxkit source:
+   Enter the laidout directory and optionally get the Laxkit source.
+If you do not clone the Laxkit repo, it will be cloned automatically during `./configure`:

         cd laidout
         git clone http://github.com/Laidout/laxkit.git laxkit

 3. Compile the goods.
 Make sure you have all the packages from the Compiling Releases section above, then do this:

-        cd laxkit
-        ./configure
+        ./configure --prefix=WHERE_TO_INSTALL
         make
-        cd ..
-        ./configure --laxkit=`pwd`/laxkit/lax
-        make

-    Or all this in one command:

-        cd laxkit  && ./configure  && make  && cd ..  && ./configure --laxkit=`pwd`/laxkit/lax  && make

     Do NOT `make install` yet.
     Also note that if your computer has, say, 8 processors, you can compile much faster